Samantha Who?: Ratings competition

 Samantha Who? first aired against fellow freshmen show K-Ville on FOX.
 It also aired against Rules of Engagement on CBS, Heroes on NBC and The Game on The CW—each in their second season.
 This was for the first six episodes Samantha Who? aired at 9:30pm.

-On November 26, 2007, Samantha Who? shifted to the 9pm timeslot.
+On November 26, 2007, Samantha Who? shifted to the 9pm time slot.
 Its competition shifted from The Game to Girlfriends on The CW and from Rules of Engagement to Two and a Half Men on CBS.
 Sophomore sitcom Notes from the Underbelly assumed the 9:30pm position.

 DVD releases

 Walt Disney Studios Home Entertainment released the entire series on DVD in Region 1.
 They also released season 1 on DVD in Region 2 & Region 4 (Australia).
 Both seasons contain several special features including bloopers and deleted scenes.
 The Region 1 releases have been discontinued and are out of print.

 On February 9, 2012, it was announced that Lionsgate Home Entertainment had acquired the rights to the series and plan on re-releasing it.
-Seasons 1 and 2 will be re-released on May 1, 2012.
+Seasons 1 and 2 were re-released on May 1, 2012.

 Awards and nominations

 Broadcast

 In the United Kingdom the series was broadcast on E4 and Comedy Central.
 The series aired in Ireland on TG4.
 In New Zealand the series ran on TV 2, and in Australia the series aired on Seven Network and 7Two.
-The series later reran on Pop (TV channel) and currently reruns in Logo TV.
+The series later reran on Pop and currently reruns in Logo TV.